Windaroo, Queensland: Geography

-The suburb is bounded to the north by Windaroo Creek, to the east by the Albert River, to the south by Bannockburn Road, and to the west by Beaudesert–Beenleigh Road.
+The suburb is located 4 km south of Beenleigh and 36 km south-east of central Brisbane, bounded to the north by Windaroo Creek, to the east by the Albert River, to the south by Bannockburn Road, and to the west by Beaudesert–Beenleigh Road.

 History

+The suburb was named after the Windaroo sugar plantation, one of several nineteenth century enterprises along the Albert River.
+The area remained essentially rural until the late 1970s, when a rural residential estate, Windaroo Acres, was subdivided, with the land being first released for sale in 1983, prior to this, the land was used for dairying.

 The suburb was named and bounded on 1 June 1981.

 Windaroo State School opened on 28 January 1992.
 It is now within neighbouring Mount Warren Park.

 Windaroo Valley State High School opened on 1 January 1994.
+Windaroo Valley State High School is home to some well known teachers including Tony Chapman a 3 time teacher of the year award and Montanna Dowden who is a prestigious teacher who is a film maker of the upcoming movie beyond truth.
 It is now within neighbouring Bahrs Scrub.

-On Sunday 29 October 2000, the Windaroo Australian Peace Keepers Memorial was dedicated to military personnel and civilians who had served in Australia's peace-keeping missions.
+On Sunday 29 October 2000, the Windaroo Australian Peacekeepers Memorial was dedicated to military personnel and civilians who had served in Australia's peace-keeping missions.

 Until 2008, Windaroo was within the local government area of City of Gold Coast.
 However, local government boundary changes in 2008 transferred suburbs north of the Albert River (including Windaroo) into the City of Logan, even though a plebiscite held in 2007 found 2,534 residents supported the change while 10,821 were opposed.